selim/selim.github.io/_posts/2025-09-14-agents-md-in-vscode-and-beyond.md

 This standardization means you can write one AGENTS.md file and use it across multiple AI development tools, eliminating the need for tool-specific configuration files.

+> **Note on copilot-instructions.md:**
+> For GitHub Copilot, you may also use a `.github/copilot-instructions.md` file.
+This file is specific to Copilot and is only recognized by Copilot agents, whereas AGENTS.md is designed as a universal, cross-tool standard.
+You can include Copilot-specific rules and instructions in copilot-instructions.md, and use AGENTS.md for guidance that applies to all AI coding agents and tools.

 ## Best Practices for AGENTS.md

 Based on community feedback and real-world usage: